GEMDAT-repos/GOAC/README.md

 ## Installation

-Install a Python3.10 or higher Python-environment on your system along with a Fortran compiler (e.g., gfortran7.5.0) and a corresponding OpenMP library.
+Install a Python3.10, or higher, Python-environment on your system along with a Fortran compiler (e.g., gfortran7.5.0) and a corresponding OpenMP library.

 ### Requirements: